PEZ/clojure-clr-starter/README.md

     docker compose up -d
     ```

-This will create and start the Docker compostion consisting of one service named `dotnet-clojure`.
+This will create and start the Docker composition consisting of one service named `dotnet-clojure`.
 This is where we will start the project and its nREPL server.

 ## Start the REPL and Connect your Editor